fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 ![devtools console showing left before 4 and left after 4](../../images/1/32.png)

-Even though a new value was set to _left_ by calling _setLeft(left + 1)_, the old value is still there despite the update!
-Because of this, the following attempt to count button presses produces a too small result:
+Even though a new value was set for _left_ by calling _setLeft(left + 1)_, the old value persists despite the update.
+As a result, the attempt to count button presses produces a result that is too small:

 ```js
 setTotal(left + right)